sebastianspicker/chronikwerk/README.md

 - Earlier scratch detail is now represented in maintained sections.

 ## Usage
-- Merged scattered ci guidance into the docs.
+- Merged scattered name guidance into the docs.

-- The older setup fragments have been reduced to the useful parts.
+- The document now favors checked behavior over exploratory notes.

 ## Current Focus
 Use the next review to check behavior before adding surface area.